nyarra/Parser-for-Propositional-Logic/README.md

 Language for propositional language

-In this homework you are to implement lexer and parser for a simple language.
+Implement lexer and parser for a simple language.

 Token definitions:
 ID = [A-Z]+